ZigaVukcevicDev/knowledge/es6.md

 ### Arrow functions

-The new arrow function syntax is the 'fat arrow' operator (⇒﻿).
+The new arrow function syntax is the `fat arrow` operator (⇒﻿).
 It is useful for callbacks and anonymous functions.

 In ES5: